-Use page and space versions to track changes and organize your content versions.
+Use Confluence page and space versions to track changes and organize your versions of your content.

 Each time you submit a change on a Confluence page, it creates a new version of that page.
 For each page, you can view the page history to track all versions of that page and view the changes made between each version.
 This makes it possible for your team to see who made what changes to the page, and is great for managing versions of content as you can revert any changes if needed.